IBM/cloud-pak-deployer/docs/src/50-advanced/run-on-openshift/run-deployer-on-openshift-using-console.md

 * Select `cloud-pak-deployer` as the project at the top of the page
 * Click the deployer pod
 * Click logs

+!!! info
+    When running the deployer installing Cloud Pak for Data, the first run will fail.
+This is because the deployer applies the node configuration to OpenShift, which will cause all nodes to restart one by one, including the node that runs the deployer.
+Because of the job setting, a new deployer pod will automatically start and resume from where it was stopped.

 ## Re-run deployer when failed or if you want to update the configuration
 If the deployer has failed or if you want to make changes to the configuration after the successful run, you can do the following: